PKSpeleo/display-halo-test/README.md

     - moving points of light,
     - different colors (R/G/B/W),
     - multiple simultaneous sources,
-    - short “flashes” (explosion waves)
+    - short “flashes” (explosion waves),
+    - pixels that are **pushed and kicked around** by a bright square “paddle”
 - How the panel behaves near the **screen edges** (with a white frame)

 Use it in a dark room, set brightness as you like, and watch how light spreads or stays contained around the pixels.